hashicorp/consul/website/source/docs/guides/acl.html.md

 {"ID":"d0a9f330-2f9d-0a8c-d2af-1e9ceda354e6"}
 ```

+The token can then be set on the "settings" page of the UI.

 #### Next Steps

 The examples above configure a basic ACL environment with the ability to see all nodes